Stencyl/stencylpedia/block-reference/events/collisions.md

 ![event-collide-actortoactor](http://static.stencyl.com/pedia2/block-images/13%20-%20Events/11%20-%20Collisions/event-collide-actortoactor.png)

-Triggers when the specified actor collides with any another actor.
+Triggers when the specified actor collides with any other actor.
 For example, you could use this to detect a switch being pressed.

 ***